 What is a Manufactured Home?

-Manufactured homes are technically only those built after June 15, 1976, because that is when stricter standards were set for mobile homes.
-These standards applied to design and construction, strength and durability, transportability, fire resistance, energy-efficiency, overall quality, and performance of house systems (electrical, plumbing, heating and air conditioning).
+Manufactured homes are technically only those built after June 15, 1976, because that is when stricter standards were set for mobile homes, i.e. HUD Code for manufactured homes.
+These standards applied to design and construction, strength and durability, transportability, fire resistance, making more energy-efficient manufactured homes, overall quality, and performance of house systems (electrical, plumbing, heating and air conditioning).

 Manufactured houses are built and assembled primarily in factories.
 They are then transported to a site for use.